course-dprep/Nostalgia-Effect-IMDB-Analysis/README.md

 - *analysis.R* – Performs statistical analyses, including regressions and assumption tests, to explore relationships between release year, genre, and IMDb ratings.

 - *plots.R* – Generates and saves visualizations illustrating trends in IMDb ratings over time and across genres.

+- *render_report.R* - Renders the final report in the pdf format

 - *makefile* – Automates the execution of scripts in the correct order for downloading, cleaning, merging, analyzing, and visualizing IMDb data